-- Community organizations.
 Some local organizations, as well as state and local governments, provide eligible people with assistance in paying for home health care.
 What’s covered varies from organization to organization, and may pay for some or all needed services.
 Most people find out about the options in their community by consulting with social workers, local aging offices, or hospital discharge planners.

-- Health insurance.
 Health insurance policies vary on how much in-home care they will pay for.
 Typical health insurance policies cover temporary home health care for acute needs, but long-term care may have to be purchased as a separate policy or rider.
 Some commercial providers will share costs on skilled professional home care and personal care services.
 Here are a few options for health insurance coverage.

-- Medigap.
 Medigap insurance fills some of the gaps left by Medicare coverage, including some personal care services if ordered by a physician in conjunction with skilled nursing.
 Generally, this type of coverage is better suited to those who need temporary care to recover from illness or injury, rather than long-term care.

-- Long-term care insurance.
 There are long-term care plans available that will cover personal care, companionship, around-the-house help, and other services.
 These plans vary greatly and may have coverage limits, and some only pay for what’s already covered by Medicare—so be sure to read the fine print when choosing a plan.

 These are group health insurance plans and they may sometimes provide senior home care coverage.
 If your MCO contracts with Medicare, it must offer all Medicare-covered home health options in your area.